 (b) “Director” means the Director of the Office of Health Facility Licensure and Certification within the Office of the Inspector General.

 (c) “Owner” means any person, partnership, association or corporation listed as the owner of a pain management clinic on the licensing forms required by this article.

 (d) “Pain management clinic” means all privately owned pain management clinics, facilities or offices not otherwise exempted from this article and which meets both of the following criteria:

-(1) Where in any month more than fifty percent of patients of the prescribers or dispensers are prescribed or dispensed opioids or other controlled substances specified in rules promulgated pursuant to this article for chronic pain resulting from non- malignant conditions;
+(1) Where in any month more than fifty percent of patients of the clinic are prescribed or dispensed opioids or other controlled substances specified in rules promulgated pursuant to this article for chronic pain resulting from conditions that are not terminal; and

 (2) The facility meets any other identifying criteria established by the secretary by rule.